mvysny/karibu-testing/karibu-testing-v10/README.md

 1. Implement your own `VaadinServletService` (or extend pre-provided `MockService`) and override `VaadinServletService.loadInstantiators`, to load a proper Instantiator
 2. Register your `VaadinServletService` in `MockVaadin.setup()`, the `serviceFactory` parameter.

+## Plugging into the testing lifecycle

+Sometimes you need to wait a bit before the UI is ready and settled.
+For example if you have a "Send" button which sends a chat message asynchronously, you need to wait after `_click()`-ing on the button before asserting on the state of the chat component.
+That's something you can do in that one particular test by hand.
+Hoever, imagine that your app uses async and push heavily; say that all of your data fetching code runs asynchronously.
+You would have to await for async to finish basically after every UI component lookup.

+We have added support to implement this kind of behavior.
+There is a global variable named `testingLifecycleHook`, which contains hooks which by default do nothing.
+You can simply provide your own custom implementation of `TestingLifecycleHook` interface which would await for async, and then set it to the `testingLifecycleHook` global variable.